 Some existing Gue’vesa house rules, either for you to try, or to get ideas from:

-Recommended Sept: Sa’cea, Vior’la, T’au, Farsight Enclaves– little is known culturally or militarily about the Kel’shan, aside from their hostility to all non-T’au.
+Recommended Sept: Sa’cea, Vior’la, T’au, Farsight Enclaves, Bor’kan– Kel’shan is a sept defined by adversity, being in a state of almost constant war against would-be invaders.
 Based on this, I figure that any of the more “militant” septs (Ie T’au, Vior’la, Sac’ea, the Farsight Enclaves) could be used to represent them, especially since it stands to reason that, after suffering so many attacks, they would have a fairly large and battle-ready Fire Caste force.
+Given the number of battlesuits invented at Kel’shan, an argument could be made that Bor’kan could represent the world as well.

 N’dras – a fairly isolated Sept, the world was, for unknown reasons, voluntarily abandoned by its inhabitants.
 This may be partly due to something wrong with the world itself, as the local Earth Caste report strange readings emanating from the planet.
 A small outpost of the Earth Caste remain on the planet, alongside a garrison of Fire Warriors, and this small population of N’dras are regarded as being “untrustworthy and are generally of quick temper and of brooding countenance.”
 Interestingly, the local Earth Caste’s role may have something to do with battlesuit development and/or stealth technology, as it was on an outpost near N’dras that the Ghostkeel was first tested.
 Indeed, the first Ghostkeel suits were named “the Ghosts of N’dras.”